Meet the Hudson River

 - Hudson River Almanac - The Hudson River Almanac is a yearly journal of natural history observations from folks who are excited by what they see on the Hudson and interested in sharing their experiences.

-- Hudson River Almanac Archive - The Almanac is a yearly journal of natural history observations from folks who are excited by what they see on the Hudson and interested in sharing their experiences.
+- Current Year's Issues of the Hudson River Almanac - The Almanac is a yearly journal of natural history observations from folks who are excited by what they see on the Hudson and interested in sharing their experiences.

 - Hudson River Monthly Descriptions - A series of 12 monthly guides to what you might experience on or around the Hudson River, based on writings of DEC naturalist and Hudson Valley local, Tom Lake.